rafaelhenrique/go-improves-python/README.md

 Create your virtualenv directory:

-- IMPORTANT RECOMENDATION: use your Python3.6 from O.S.):
+- IMPORTANT RECOMENDATION: use your Python3.6 from O.S.

 ```
 /usr/bin/python3.6 -m venv .venv